Vishalckc/zerocode_wiki/Load-or-Performance-Testing-(IDE-based).md

 > Visit this page for [JUnit5](https://github.com/authorjapps/zerocode/wiki/JUnit5-Jupiter-Parallel-Load-Extension) Jupiter parallel load generation.
 Super easy!
 Give it a try!

 ## Why using an IDE ?
 Performance testing could be simple, easy and flexible to match our project need if it is based from our IDE!

+IDE is e.g. Eclipse, IntelliJ or VSCode etc.

 It's **easy to fit into our CI Build pipe line** due to simplicity of **maven** and **JUnit** based project.

 - [Download or Browse Demo Test Maven project](https://github.com/authorjapps/zerocode/wiki/Load-or-Performance-Testing-(IDE-based)#download-or-browse-demo-project) section towards the trail of this page